Contrast-Security-OSS/docs/content/user/apps/Flow-map.md

 ## Application Architecture

-The **Application Architecture** section break down the view, presentation and service layers of the application's front end.
+The **Application Architecture** section breaks down the view, presentation and service layers of the application's front end.
 You can also see foundational information about the application, including the environments in which it's deployed, letter grade, vulnerability statuses and attack status.

 ### Layers

 The **View** column displays the layer of technologies that determine what a browser sees and processes.
 The **Presentation** column displays the layer of technologies that generates the application view.
 The **Service** column displays the layer comprised of the database, LDAP driver or back end code performing the application logic.

-Hover on an item in any of the lists to see how many instances of each type of library <!-- ? --> used in the application.
-If the agent reports any vulnerabilities, a warning icon appears beside the library in which they were found; hover over the icon for a links to the vulnerabilities' **Overview** pages.
+Hover on an item in any of the lists to see how many instances of each type of library are used in the application, or click on the library to go to the library's page in the UI.
+If the agent reports any vulnerabilities, a warning icon appears beside the library in which they were found; hover over the icon for links to the vulnerabilities' **Overview** pages.

 ### Browsers

-If the application is being accessed while you're viewing the flow map, the **Browser** tab appears with a list of the browsers on which it's being accessed.
-Hover over the icons to see details, such as browser type version.
+If the application is being accessed by another user while you're viewing the flow map, the **Browser** tab appears with a list of the browsers on which it's being accessed.
+Hover over the icons to see more details, such as the browser type and version.

 ## Back-End Systems